ebru-oner/SimpleDataAnalysis/README.md

   - **75%:** third quartile
   - **max:** maximum value

 - value_counts(): count the unique values in a series.
-Useful to understand the distribution onf the values.
+Useful to understand the distribution of the values.

 - Box plot: also known as Whisker plot.
-Useful for identifying the outliers and undrstanding the spread and skeweness of the data.
+Useful for identifying the outliers and understanding the spread and skeweness of the data.
 Visualize the distribution of data based on a five number summary
   1. Minimum
   2. First quartile(Q1)
   3. Median(Q2)